robindemourat/cassiopeia-archive/README.md

 ```

-## note on data
+## Note on data

 From this repo the json file containing the array of tweets is substracted.

-If you'd want to reuse the app, here is what a tweet must look like in your json file;
+If you'd want to reuse the app, here is what a tweet must look like in your json file:
 ```
 {
     created_at : (string)(date),